Adolescents

 HPV

-HPV is a common virus that affects both males and females, which is passed from person to person through sexual contact.
+HPV is a common virus that affects people of all genders, which is passed from person to person through sexual contact.
 HPV can stay in the body for years, causing changes to cells that can lead to a wide range of HPV-related cancers and other serious diseases.

 Cause